zbyszeksmiechowicz/microgateway/kubernetes/README.md

 ```

+- Update oue org-env-config.yaml with desired changes.
+If you are adding policy update the sequence section and add the new policy.
-- Once you have made desired changes to your config, Base64 Encode twice the contents of  config file.
+- Base64 Encode twice the contents of  config file.
+Update value of mgconfig in the secret.yaml file.
 ```
 cat ~/.edgemicro/org-env-config.yaml | base64 | tr -d '\n' | base64  | tr -d '\n'
 ```